Recruiting Powerhouse Faculty

 The University of Houston hosts faculty search committee training sessions to support its commitment to recruit and retain a diverse Powerhouse Faculty that will advance the University’s national competitiveness, student success and community engagement goals.
 The training focuses on sharing best practices, resources, guidelines and practical suggestions that will help make the search more productive and successful.
 Search committee members are required to attend one training session every two years prior to their service on a search committee.
-In Fall 2018 we will have multiple training sessions and faculty members will be able to schedule a session that works for their schedule.
+In summer and fall 2019 we will have multiple training sessions and faculty members will be able to schedule a session that works for their schedule.

 Please see the Taleo Search Committee Quick Guide for information on how to review applicant pools as a search committee member.